State-College-Plone/WebServerAuth/README.txt

     5. Point the Change Password link (in the ZMI: your-plone-site &rarr;
        portal_controlpanel) to something sensible, or hide it altogether.

+    6. Hide the Login portlet; it isn't meant to work with WebServerAuth.
+Your visitors will try to use it, and they'll get confused when it doesn't work.
+A future version of WebServerAuth will do this automatically.

 Troubleshooting